Diarrhea while taking antibiotics what to do. Causes of diarrhea while taking antibacterial drugs

 • vomit.

-If the described symptoms appear, you should immediately contact a medical facility.
-Ignoring the disease will lead to the development of complications, dehydration.
+If the described symptoms occur, you should immediately contact a medical facility.
+Ignoring the disease will lead to the development of complications and dehydration of the body.

-The appearance of diarrhea is observed at the beginning of the use of antibiotics and throughout treatment.
-For the treatment of diarrhea, medical, folk methods are used.
+The appearance of diarrhea is observed at the beginning of antibiotic use and throughout treatment.
+To treat diarrhea, medication and folk methods are used.
 For recovery, an integrated approach is used, including the use of restorative drugs and a specially designed dietary regimen.

-Diarrhea associated with the use of antibiotics should be treated quickly and in a timely manner.
+Diarrhea associated with antibiotic use should be treated promptly and in a timely manner.
 When the first symptoms appear, you should immediately visit a doctor.
-The most dangerous thing in such a situation is to be treated on your own.
+The most dangerous thing in such a situation is to treat yourself.
 Such actions are accompanied by complications in the form of side effects.

 First aid

-First of all, with diarrhea that appeared from antibiotics, it is necessary to interrupt the use of the medicine.
-The age of the patient affects the method of treatment.
-Depending on the age category, the treatment differs:
+First of all, in case of diarrhea caused by antibiotics, it is necessary to interrupt the use of the medicine.
+The method of treatment is influenced by the age of the patient.
+Depending on the age category, treatment differs:

 Pharmacy medicines

-Medications are prescribed by the attending doctor.
+Medicines are prescribed by the attending doctor.
 An independent course of treatment can harm a person, causing complications.
-They prescribe means that normalize the work of the intestines, due to the beneficial microflora contained in them.
-Means prevent diarrhea, restore intestinal microflora.
-Which medication to prescribe, the doctor decides.
-The doctor starts from the present symptoms, diseases, the patient's condition.
-The most effective medicines:
+Prescribed drugs that normalize intestinal function due to the beneficial microflora they contain.
+The products prevent diarrhea and restore intestinal microflora.
+The doctor decides which medication to prescribe.
+The doctor is based on the presenting symptoms, diseases, and condition of the patient.
+The most effective medications:

 • Loperamide.
-It is prescribed for severe diarrhea.
-Differs in speed.
+Prescribed for severe diarrhea.
+It is fast-acting.
 Available in the form of tablets, capsules and drops.
-It is allowed to take children over 4 years old, women during pregnancy.
+It is allowed to be taken by children over 4 years of age and by women during pregnancy.

 • Bifidumbacterin.
 A similar remedy, but the effect occurs after 2-3 applications.
 Suitable for treating children.

-• Linex.
+• Linux.
 One of the most popular treatments for diarrhea.
-Differs in the efficiency, safety.
+It is distinguished by its effectiveness and safety.
 Effective from the first day of use.

 • fiber;